Ubud Tour Monkey Forest, Rice Terrace, Swing, Temple, Waterfall

 Babi Guling

-Suckling pig roasted with traditional Balinese spices and herbs.
+Suckling pig roasted with traditional Balinese spices, a must-try for meat lovers.

 Nasi Campur